dedrevil/Binary2TextConverter/README.md

-# Binary To Text Convertor Encoder
+# Binary To Text Converter
-A simple tool to encode URLs online
+A simple tool to convert binary to text online.